 -Plan out the order of events.
 Will you start with a meal then move on to games and gifts?
 Will some guests give toasts over lunch, followed by the bride opening gifts while everyone else gets their nails done by an on-site manicurist?
 The options are endless and there's no "right" way to do it.

 - Obtain any necessary items for the shower.
-Whether you are purchasing, borrowing, DIY-ing, or renting things like bunting, serving trays, signs, cake stands, printed games, etc., start collecting these items now.
+Whether you are purchasing, borrowing, DIY-ing, or renting things like bunting, serving trays, signs, cake stands, and printed games, start collecting these items now.

 - Confirm with vendors.
 Call all of your vendors to confirm their services, arrival time, and final payment.